 Read all about how my 100-percent valid grievance resulted in their alleged swift retaliation that resulted in my prompt unfair terminations from my long-established multimedia projects and the destruction of my 17-year business on the Sycuan Indian Reservation and ultimately my being blacklisted over my ongoing copyright infringement complaints against a sovereign tribal government as a successful and established professional photographer, photojournalist, cinematographer, graphic designer, editor and Web developer.

-- Did my client discriminate against me for my age to fire me from my long-established creative projects to hire younger, cheaper workers?
+- Did my powerful client discriminate against me for my age to fire me from my long-established creative projects to hire younger, cheaper workers?

 - Was my unfair termination based on racial discrimination motives?